AttuneOps/PiKVM-Windows-Installer-from-a-macOS-or-Linux-Machine/README.md

-### Autounattend Windows Desktop 10 (Win10) UEFI WinPE ISO on macOS or Linux Worker for PiKVM

 ### Autounattend Windows Server 2022 (Win2022) UEFI WinPE ISO on macOS or Linux Worker for PiKVM

-### Autounattend Windows Server 2022 (Win2022) UEFI WinPE ISO on Windows Worker for PiKVM
+### Autounattend Windows Workstation 10 (Win10) UEFI WinPE ISO on macOS or Linux Worker for PiKVM